Talon1024/DOS-game-retroachievement-ideas/DOS.md

 - Find ALL the secret levels on any episode
 - Beat any episode on arcade mode
 - Find the Commodore Amiga rainbow checkmark

+## Airlift Rescue
+- Beat the game without losing any hostages
+- Beat the game without dying